• Share this on:

 The Green Deal

 The Farm to Fork Strategy is at the heart of the European Green Deal, aiming to make food systems fair, healthy and environmentally friendly.
 It will ensure sustainable food production and address for example packaging and food waste.
-EU trade agreements with several countries, such as Peru, Colombia, Guatemala and Brazil (Mercosur), already include rules on trade and sustainable development – other countries are expected to follow.
-For suppliers of fresh fruit and vegetables, it is important to look ahead of the increasing standards and try to be in the frontline of the developments.
+EU trade agreements with several countries, such as Peru, Colombia, Guatemala and Brazil (Mercosur), already include rules on trade and sustainable development.
+Other countries are expected to follow.
+For avocado suppliers, it is important to look ahead of the increasing standards and try to be in the frontline of the developments.

 Tips: